ColourlessSpearmint/Mantis/devlog.md

 strategy to something simpler.
 When I failed to even implement that, I gave up.

 I also switched to PyCharm from VSCode.
 It immediately started chirping at me with various warnings, like "shadows name from outer scope".
 I fixed these, and then used the reformat option, which ran Black to add consistent spacing and indents.

+## March 6, 2025: Prototype

+Today I got the game to a playable state.
+This required adding the following things:

+- I added the history attribute that keeps track of the result of each turn.
+The main use case (although it'd be helpful for tests) is in print_info(), where I can print information about what happened last turn to the terminal.
+- I implemented game-over logic that checks if a player has a score greater than goal or if the deck is empty.
+- I added ManualBrain, a Brain that takes manual input.
+This was really easy to implement, and I'm quite pleased that I had the idea to use Brains rather than hardcoding bot behavior and interfaces.

+I recruited my brother to help me playtest the game, and it went pretty well.
+He kept misspelling his own name (his excuse was that he's not used to a full-size keyboard), so I added in the 'score' shortcut to ManualBrain.
+I wrote demo.py based on the temporary code for the playtest.

+I also updated the README.
+I decided to refer to the Brains as bots, as it seems more intuitive than my made-up technical terminology.